Phoenix Suns record ninth win in a row

 Russell Westbrook scored 35 points but missed a game-clinching three-pointer for the Lakers, who were without stars LeBron James and Anthony Davis.

-Giannis Antetokounmpo recorded his 16th 30-point double-double of the season in Milwaukee Bucks' 123-108 win over the New York Knicks.
+Giannis Antetokounmpo recorded his 16th 30-point double-double of the season in the Milwaukee Bucks' 123-108 win over the New York Knicks.

 Antetokounmpo also picked up 13 rebounds and five assists to help the Bucks to their fourth win in five games.

-Elsewhere, Orlando Magic defeated the Detroit Pistons 119-103, with Terrence Ross coming off the bench to score 21 points.
-Atlanta Hawks beat Boston Celtics 108-92 to record their sixth consecutive win and Memphis Grizzlies beat Utah Jazz 119-109.
+Elsewhere, the Orlando Magic defeated the Detroit Pistons 119-103, with Terrence Ross coming off the bench to score 21 points.
+The Atlanta Hawks beat the Boston Celtics 108-92 to record their sixth consecutive win and the Memphis Grizzlies beat the Utah Jazz 119-109.

-Denver Nuggets also recorded a fourth win in a row with victory over New Orleans Pelicans.
+The Denver Nuggets also recorded a fourth win in a row with victory over the New Orleans Pelicans.

-Indiana Pacers edged Oklahoma City Thunder 113-110, Miami Heat beat Los Angeles Clippers, Anfernee Simons and CJ McCollum combined for 53 points in Portland Trail Blazers' win over Houston Rockets and San Antonio Spurs beat the Chicago Bulls.
+The Indiana Pacers edged the Oklahoma City Thunder 113-110, the Miami Heat beat the Los Angeles Clippers, Anfernee Simons and CJ McCollum combined for 53 points in the Portland Trail Blazers' win over the Houston Rockets and the San Antonio Spurs beat the Chicago Bulls.